- Index pipeline setup

 When limited data is provided to train FAQ or coldstart models, the model may not be able to learn the weights of stop words accurately.
-Especially when using Solr to retrieve the top x results (if Number of Clusters is set to 0 in the TensorFlow Deep Encoding stage), stop words may have high impact on Solr.
+Especially when using Solr to retrieve the top x results (if Number of Clusters is set to 0 in the stop words may have high impact on Solr.
 User can use this stage to provide customized stop words list by providing them in Words to filter part of the stage.

 The Escape Query stage